zamazan4ik/awesome-pgo/mongodb.md

 ## Results

 Here are results of running ClickBench test suite on different configurations.
-All configurations are benchmarked on the same machine with the same "background" load, with the same MongoDB configuration, multiple times, etc.
+All configurations are benchmarked on the same machine with the same "background" load, with the same MongoDB configuration, multiple times, etc. Results are shown in seconds (per query).
+Each query is repeated 3 times to get a more precise time measure.
+Usually the first query is quite slower - I guess it's because some disk caching or something like that.

 <details>
   <summary>Release + LTO</summary>